The new store is taking over the long-closed Nob Hill supermarket on Santa Rita Road near West Las Positas Boulevard.

-"We'll have a lot of festivities and special offers," said Alton Wheeler, Pleasanton store manager.
+"When we open, we'll have a lot of festivities and special offers," said Alton Wheeler, Pleasanton store manager.
+"We want to have everything in place when we're ready to go."

-Walmart has revamped the Nob Hill store with wider aisles, new entry and exit doors, high white-painted ceilings with brilliant lighting and a pharmacy.
+Walmart has revamped the Nob Hill store with wider aisles, new entry and exit doors, high white-painted ceilings with brilliant lighting and all new cooling units, a fresh meat section and a pharmacy.
 Check-out stands line the front of the store with some set up for self-checkout and computer stations that keep track of inventory as well as customer suggestions.

 "We want to listen to our customers and have them tell us what they're looking for and what they need," Wheeler said.
 "Every Walmart market has the ability to tailor its merchandise and service to meet what customers want."